intel/intel-extension-for-transformers/intel_extension_for_transformers/llm/runtime/graph/README.md

 - Support CPU (x86 platforms only) and Intel GPU (WIP)
 - Support 4bits and 8bits quantization

-> LLM Runtime is under active development so APIs are subject to change.
+> Neural Speed is under active development so APIs are subject to change.

 ## Supported Hardware
 | Hardware | Optimization |